projectcalico/calico/docs/source/etcd-data-model.rst

 A single tag may be associated with multiple security profiles, in which case it expands to reference all endpoints in all of those profiles.

-Reference Count
-^^^^^^^^^^^^^^^

-The reference count is an unsigned integer that records the number of endpoints that are using this security profile.
-This is not stored as JSON, but as an integer.
-Because etcd does not have typed data, the data is technically a base-10 integer string: writing any other data into this key is an error.

-Changes to this key must *always* be performed using etcd's atomic compare-and-swap function, including writing it at profile creation time.

-Care must be taken here: it's possible that an attempt to increment the reference count of a profile will find that the profile does not exist (because it got deleted) in which case it will need creating.
-Alternatively, it is possible that an attempt to create a profile will find that it already exists, and so instead the reference count will need incrementing.
-Be cautious.